top of page

 Implementation:

 I collaborated with the engineering team, and product strategy team to transfer my designs onto the SharePoint platform.
-If you would like to know more, please don't hesitate to reach out to me.

 Reflection: